Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: Reasoning with Arithmetic Comparisons

-where, $\mathsf{X} ,\mathsf{Y}, \mathsf{Z},\mathsf{W}$ can be either variables or constants as follows: In (1), $\mathsf{X}$ is a variable, in (2), (3), (4), (5) and (9), one of them should be a variable.
-In (6), (7) and (8), either $\mathsf{X}$ is a variable and the rest are either variables or constants, or $\mathsf{Y}$ is a variable and the rest are either variables or constants. }
+where, $\mathsf{X} ,\mathsf{Y}, \mathsf{Z},\mathsf{W}$ can be either variables or constants as follows: In (1), $\mathsf{X}$ is a variable, in (2), (3), (4) and (5), if $\mathsf{X}$ is a variable then $\mathsf{Y}$ is either a variable or constant and vice versa.
+In (6) and (7), either $\mathsf{X}$ is a variable or $\mathsf{Y}$ is a variable.
+In (8), one of the $\mathsf{X}$ or $\mathsf{Y}$ is a variable and the rest are variables or constants.
+When we apply the elemental implications, we assume that, all the obvious ACs between two constants (e.g., $5\neq 6$ or $5<6$) are included in $F$. }

+The proof of soundness and completeness for this set of elemental implications when there are no constants can be found in \cite{Ullman88}.
+Now we prove: \begin{theorem} The elemental implications is a sound and complete set of implications which can be used to derive any AC, $b$, from any consistent set of ACs, $F$ in the presence of constants too. \end{theorem}

+\begin{proof} Let $F$ be a set of ACs that use constants too.
+For each constant $c$, we create a variable $X^c$.
+We view them as regular variables, but, for ease of reference, we call these new variables, pseudo-variables.
+We construct a set $F'$ of ACs which is $F$ where each variable $c$ is replaced by $X^c$ and $F'$ contains also a new set of ACs that enforce a total ordering among the pseudo-variables which is the same as their counter parts (i.e., the constants which they replaced). $F'$ also constains disequations $\mathsf{X^c}\neq \mathsf{Y^c}$ for every pair of constants $\mathsf{X}\neq \mathsf{Y}$.
+The result is an immediate consequence of the following lemma:

+\begin{lemma} Let $F$ be a set of ACs that use constants.
+Consider the above construction of $F'$.
+There is a truth assignment for $F$ iff there is a truth assignment for $F'$. \end{lemma} \begin{proof} The one direction is trivial.
+For the other direction, let $M$ be a truth assignment for $F'$.
+We will construct a truth assignment $M'$ for $F$.

+A pseudo-variable, $X^c$, is assigned its constant, $c$ in $M'$, i.e., $M'(X^c)= c$.
+Let $I$ be the set of all constants used in $F$.
+We consider the total ordering among the constants in $I$ and for each pair of consecutive constants $c_1, c_2$ we do the following:

+Let $X_1, X_2$ be the pseudo variables corresponding to constants $c_1, c_2$.
+We consider the interval $(M(X_1) M(X_2))$.
+For all the variables that are assigned values in this interval by $M$, we assign values in $M'$, as follows.
+We assign any values in the interval $c_1, c_2$ that retains their ordering in $M$.

+Thus the variables have the same order in $M$ and $M'$.
+Moreover, the constants in $F$ are positioned in the same order with respect to these variables as with respect to the pseudo-variables.\end{proof}\end{proof}

+\begin{definition} We say that a {\em variable $X$ and a constant $c$ are related (or $X$ is related to $c$ and vice versa)} in a logically closed set $F$ if there is $X\theta c$ in $F$. \end{definition}

-When there are semi-interval ACs in the set, $F$, of ACs, then the closure is computed with respect to a finite set of relevant constants.
+When there are semi-interval ACs in the set, $F$, of ACs, then the closure is computed with respect to the set of constants that appear in $F$.
 I.e., only SIs that use constants from this set are included in the closure.
 The following lemma summarizes some easy observations and we will, conveniently, refer to them often in the rest of the paper.

 \begin{lemma} \squishlist \item [1.]
 Suppose a set, $F$, of ACs includes $W\neq Z$.
 Suppose elemental implication (8) is applied on $F$ and derives $X\neq Y$ by using $W\neq Z$.
 Suppose, on a second step, we apply (8) on $F\cup \{ X\neq Y \}$ to derive $X_1\neq Y_1$.
 Then $X_1\neq Y_1$ can be derived from $F$ by using (8) only in one step.